PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 ## Hybrid Page

-You can define a hybrid page descriptor that will be both static and dynamic :
+You can define a hybrid page descriptor that will be both static and dynamic:

 - For GET request, you'll get the cached static page
 - For other HTTP methods, you'll get a dynamic response

-To do so, you write your page as a static page and export a `POST`, `PATCH`, `PUT` or `DELETE` handler :
+To do so, you write your page as a static page and export a `POST`, `PATCH`, `PUT` or `DELETE` handler:

 ```ts
 import { DynamicHandlerContext, HybridHandlerContext } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts";